What you told us

 - There will be no trial run as part of this proposal.

-Note that the installation of the some of this infrastructure is subject to State Government approvals and may include applications to VicTrack (land and bridge owner), Metro Trains (MTM) and VicRoads as required.
+It was noted that the installation of the some of this infrastructure is subject to State Government approvals and would require applications to VicTrack (land and bridge owner) and Metro Trains (MTM).

 Street lighting was also considered as part of both proposals.